 WHY ARE HAND-MADE RUGS SO SPECIAL?

 Hand-made or hand-woven rugs have been made in different countries all over the world for centuries.
 Although most rugs we see nowadays are machine woven in some way, the authenticity of a handmade rug is still unsurpassed.
 What people usually choose handmade rugs for is their charm, the story they tell or the warmth they bring to a room.
 Some people even collect them as a hobby or interest, and some even for investment.
 The one good thing about a handwoven rug compared to a machine woven rug is often that a handwoven piece often has some sort of resale value whereas a machine made would have much less.
 Traditional handwoven pieces will usually go in almost any room with a large variety of decors.
 It takes some weavers years to produce these and the real value is in the history of the weave.
 Different members of a family may contribute to the rug as they learn to weave, or the rug may have even been woven for a special occasion.
 Most of these are woven from wool and will wear for extremely long times, often outlasting their machine made cousins.
 Owners of handwoven rugs are usually very proud of the rug and what it represents.
-Our online selection is small but growing, and you can see them here.

 HOW MUCH WILL SHIPPING COST?